MelaHub/MelaHub/README.md

 :girl: In 2018 I've joined [SheTech Italy](https://github.com/shetechitaly) as CTO, where I organize bootcamps and events with SheTech for empowering women in tech

-:nerd: In 2022 I've become AWS Hero and Codemotion ambassador
+🤓 In 2022 I've become AWS Hero and Codemotion ambassador

 ### I build with...